 Give lettuce fertile, well-drained, moist soil with plenty of rich organic matter and a pH between 6.0 and 7.0.
 To check pH, test the soil with a purchased kit, or get a soil test through your regional Cooperative Extension office.
 Fertilize and lime according to test recommendations.

 If you don’t do a soil test, then assume that the soil isn’t ideal.
-Add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure.
-Leaf lettuce needs nitrogen to grow tender, new leaves quickly, so fertilize throughout the growing season with Bonnie’s Herb & Vegetable Food.
+Add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure, or simply mix in Miracle-Gro® Garden Soil for Vegetables & Herbs with the top few inches of your native soil.
+When growing lettuce in pots, give the roots their ideal growing environment by filling the containers with a premium quality potting mix such as Miracle-Gro® Potting Mix.
+Leaf lettuce needs nitrogen to grow tender, new leaves quickly, so fertilize throughout the growing season with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.

-Begin setting out lettuce transplants in the spring about a month before the last frost.
+In the spring, begin setting out lettuce plants about a month before the last frost.
 Lettuce grows best within a temperature range from 45 to about 80 degrees.
 Hot weather makes it bitter; extreme cold freezes it.
 When well rooted, some Bibb types such as Buttercrunch will tolerate a surprising amount of frost.

-Lettuce spacing is not an exact science.
+Lettuce spacing is not an exact science, but Bonnie varieties tend to do best with spacing between 6 and 18 inches (depending on type, so check the tag).
 Generally, you should space plants far enough apart so that they can grow to full size.
-This is what you’ll read on the tag.
 However, many gardeners plant lettuce much closer together, preferring to harvest leaves continuously before they reach full size.
 The plants adapt to their spacing.

 For the most tender, succulent leaves, water regularly during dry weather.
-Also mulch to keep the soil cool and moist.
-Mulch also prevents weeds.
-Read this for more about mulches.
+Also, mulch to keep the soil cool and moist, and prevent weeds.

 The most common lettuce pests are aphids.
-They love the tender leaves and like to hide on the underside and down in the crown of the plants.
+They love the tender leaves and like to hide on the undersides and down in the crown of the plants.

 Harvest and Storage